batcraft/ai-coding-notes/vibe-coding-notes.md

 * Watch the robot.
 Let it cook, but know what it's doing, as best you can.
 * Give it some safe commands to auto-execute.
 Just a few.
 * Good prompting == good communication
+* Review the codebase every few iterations.
+Don't read every line of code, but look for bad patterns
+  * New components when re-use would have worked (Code duplication can be a static code analysis step)
+  * Giant files.
+(This can be a static code analysis step)

 ## Fun "tail-eating" moments